maganti/datasciencecoursera/tidydata/codebook.md

 -	**Clean** - named column headers that were values only with no names, changed inconsistent column names into "tidy" names based on the tidy data principles

 The resultant tidy version of the original data set consists of one table, Mean and Standard Deviations for each of the Subject/Activity combination.
 This comprises of only the mean() and std() measurement variables across all signals, for each of the 30 subjects, each performing 6 activities.
-The accompanying **run_analysis.R" script file and the **README.md** files provide the R script source code and the instructions and explanations, for **reproducing this dataset**.
+The accompanying **run_analysis.R"** script file and the **README.md** files provide the R script source code and the instructions and explanations, for **reproducing** this dataset.
 They provide details on the specific filtering and tidying rules applied that resulted in the tidy data, **tidydata.txt"** and how to read this data set into R.

-Based on this, given 30 subjects and 6 activities, the original data set consisting of 10299 observations for 561 variables has been reshaped into 180 observations (30 subjects times 6 activities each), of 68 columns, with subject and activity being the two 'id' variables), and a set of 66  measurement variables representing the averages of the mean and standard deviation for each subject/activity combination.
+For the given 30 subjects and 6 activities, the original data set consisting of 10299 observations for 561 variables has been reshaped into 180 observations (30 subjects times 6 activities each), of 68 columns, with subject and activity being the two 'id' variables), and a set of 66  measurement variables representing the averages of the mean and standard deviation for each subject/activity combination.
 Therefore, each row represens the average of the mean/std measurements for one activity performed by one subject.
 All observations not pertaining to mean and std measurements have been filtered out

 ##### The tidy data set#####
 In addition to this file that you are reading, **cookbook.md**, there are three other files, included as part of this data set: